 As an IT administrator, I know that not logging anything is pretty much impossible, since logs are necessary to help fix critical problems.
+While logs can be anonymized, you have no guarantee they are in fact anonymized.
 It is up to you to decide who to believe when it comes to “no logs”.
 After all, you are using their network, not your own.
 Ultimately you are just taking their word for it.

 5 : I can be an outlaw online, since I use a VPN

 No VPN will completely protect you if you are doing something to attract the attention of a large, well-connected organization (e.g., a government agency).
 So if you are thinking about doing something illegal online (via a VPN), you better just forget it.
 You will get caught sooner or later.